 I've been interested in radio and short wave since ----- well it has been a long time.
 My first "real" receiver, a Hallicrafters S-38, was purchased used with $25.00 of hard earned allowance.
 Over the years I upgraded to a Hammarlund SP-600 and carried it around the USA, Central America and Canada.
 In 1987 I finally found the time to get my amateur radio licence and VE7ASR was my first callsign.

 I enjoy SSB, ARDF, CW, and digital modes.
 However, chasing DX is my real passion.
-In 2012, after 25 years of operating, I finally made the Honor Roll and I have worked and confirmed 333 of the current 340 entities with only 7 more needed to reach top of the Honor Roll - (March 2014).
+In 2012, after 25 years of operating, I finally made the Honor Roll and I have worked 334 and confirmed 333 of the current 340 entities with only 6 more needed to reach top of the Honor Roll - (March 2014).
 Number 334 was Iran and getting a QSL may prove to be - let's say - difficult.